Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

-Due to their complexity, the properties of neutrino winds in NSMs are relatively poorly understood so far, despite a fair number of works devoted to their study \citep[e.g.][]{Metzger2008b, Dessart2009, Surman2011a, Wanajo2012, Metzger2014, Perego2014a, Just2015a, Fujibayashi2018a, Just2023, Bernuzzi2024a, Cheong2024b}.
-A characteristic tendency reported by many works adopting detailed neutrino schemes \citep[e.g.][]{Dessart2009, Perego2014a, Just2015a, Richers2015a, Miller2019a, Gizzi2021b, Foucart2024b} seems to be the stronger impact of neutrino irradiation near the poles compared to the equator, which results in particularly high $Y_e$ values and neutrino-heating rates along the polar directions.
-Neutrino winds can in principle be launched both before and after collapse of the NS remnant (which we denote as HMNS hereafter).
-However, since BH-tori are considerably weaker sources of neutrino emission than HMNSs, the neutrino-wind masses in BH-torus remnants are predicted to be much smaller than those of other ejecta components \citep{Fernandez2013b, Just2015a, Fujibayashi2020a, Kawaguchi2024b}.
-Conversely, neutrino winds from the HMNS can be as massive as, if not more massive than, the dynamical and BH-torus ejecta \citep{Metzger2014, Just2023, Fujibayashi2020b}, particularly when being enhanced due to magneto-hydrodynamic effects \citep{Combi2023a, Curtis2024a, Kiuchi2024a}.
+Neutrino-driven, or neutrino-irradiated, winds can in principle be launched both before and after collapse of the NS remnant (which we denote as HMNS hereafter).
+However, since BH-tori are considerably weaker sources of neutrino emission than HMNSs, the neutrino-wind masses in BH-torus remnants are predicted to be much smaller than those of other ejecta components \citep{Fernandez2013b, Just2015a, Fujibayashi2020a, Kawaguchi2025a}.
+Conversely, neutrino winds from the HMNS can be as massive as -- or even exceed -- the dynamical and BH-torus ejecta \citep{Metzger2014, Just2023, Fujibayashi2020b, Jacobi2025arXiv}, particularly when being enhanced due to magneto-hydrodynamic effects \citep{Combi2023a, Curtis2024a, Kiuchi2024a}.
 Thus, the ejecta launched during the HMNS phase are likely distinguished from the dynamical and BH-torus ejecta in that they produce a substantially greater amount of helium.